-Toy industry (conducted in China, India and Vietnam to date)
+Toy industry (conducted in China, India and Vietnam)

-Garment & textile industry (conducted in Bangladesh, Ethiopia, India, Myanmar and The Philippines to date)
+Garment & textile industry (conducted in Bangladesh, Cambodia, Ethiopia, India, Myanmar, Türkiye and The Philippines)

-Homeworker settings (conducted in Bangladesh, China, India, Indonesia, Malaysia, Myanmar, Turkey and Vietnam to date)
+Homeworker settings (conducted in Bangladesh, China, India, Indonesia, Malaysia, Myanmar, Türkiye and Vietnam)

 Agriculture and raw materials:

-Forestry industry/plantations (conducted in Brazil, China and Laos to date)
+Forestry industry/plantations (conducted in Brazil, China and Laos)